 Yet after another four hundred years, the new pagoda was also destroyed in wars.

 Another 150 years passed.
 In 2007, the Nanjing government decided to build a ruins park on the site.
 When conducting a pre-construction archaeological investigation, the concealed basement was discovered, along with the Ashoka Tower and all those priceless Buddhist relics.

 The 1.2m tall Ashoka Tower has a wooden inner structure clad with gilded silver sheets, decorated with beads made of crystal, agate and glazed tile.

 On the inner surface of the tower, there are four relief sculptures of Buddha, two of them in a standing posture and another two in a sitting position.

 On the outer surface, there are also four relieves, illustrating Shakyamuni’s path from mortal to Buddhahood: to be born as a man, to cultivate alone, to guide his followers and to bow out this elusive world that was just a tiny tiny portion of his true self through nirvana.

-At the four corners, there standing four great birds with golden wings (suparna), each being 1.68 million km wide when spreading the wings and residing on a giant metal tree north to Sumeru Hill, the central pillar of the universe.
+At the four corners, there stand four great birds with golden wings (suparna), each being 1.68 million km wide when spreading the wings and residing on a giant metal tree north of Sumeru Hill, the central pillar of the universe.

-On the base, the names, the positions, the amounts of donation of each donor who financially supported the Ashoka Tower project are recorded
+On the base, the names, the positions, and the amounts of donations of each donor who financially supported the Ashoka Tower project are recorded

 Ashoka Tower houses a double-layer cinerary casket: A silver outer layer (19×18.3×10.5cm ) and a gold inner layer (7.1x 13.2x 6.1cm), decorated with images of lotus flowers, phoenixes, kalavinka, and four celestial kings.